bethaitman/bethsite/content/posts/editing.md

 eg: Question talking about time.
 Do you need to say something is "currently" the case?
 Usually that only matters if you're emphasising that it'll change soon.

-eg: I think that...
+eg: "I think that..."
 It's your document, of course it's what you think.
 Just say the thing.

 eg: "in the code you write" -> "in your code"